 Choosing a career is a personal choice.
 It is like forecasting on what you want to do in the future that would immensely affect your life after school.

-Career in nursing requires not only interest in the subject matter but one should possess a compassionate heart towards others.
-Each entry point in this field has a set of educational requirements, skills and responsibilities specific to nursing.
+A career in nursing requires not only interest in the subject matter but one should possess a compassionate heart towards others.
+Each entry point in this field has a set of educational requirements, skills, and responsibilities specific to nursing.
 Regardless of which area of this study you plan to specialize, one should have a genuine desire to work with a team and should have good communication skills.

-Nurses are in demand in other countries.
-Yes, we must admit it, most nurses took the course because of the high demand of health workers overseas.
-Philippines nurses had and have been employed in Dubai and nearby countries, USA, New Zealand, United Kingdom and etc. In addition, the demand for nurses is projected to rise in the coming years.
+4. Nurses are in demand in other countries.
+Yes, we must admit it, most nurses took the course because of the high demand for health workers overseas.
+Philippines nurses had and have been employed in Dubai and nearby countries, the USA, New Zealand, United Kingdom and etc. In addition, the demand for nurses is projected to rise in the coming years.

 5. Excellent compensation packages overseas.
 Registered nurses abroad can earn about 25,000 PHP to as much as 200,000 PHP (perhaps more in some countries depending on the work experience and health care agency).

 6. It focuses on helping others.
 Sick people needs comfort and extra care.
 Although some patients have families to comfort them, most time of the day they are left alone in their hospital beds without someone to talk to.
 This is where nurses come in to picture.
 They make a huge difference in the lives of many people.

 7. A nurse’s work is never boring.
 Unlike a plain office work, hospital work has lots of surprises and challenges.
 Like you never know how Patient A would react to the same medication or nursing care provided to Patient B. Most of the time, a nurse would never know what will come in today.
 This offers opportunities for nurses to make swift decisions regarding an emergent situation and sharpens a nurse’s skills by constant challenge.
 This is why most nurses won’t realize it has been 8 hours and the shift is over.